Xhades14/Criclytics/readme.md

-# Criclytics - Cricket Analytics Database Management System
+# Criclytics - Advanced Dashboard for Cricket Performance Analysis

 A comprehensive database management system for cricket analytics with a web-based dashboard built using Python, MySQL, and Streamlit.